ProboConnect/product-configurator/README.md

-# Probo Product Configurator
+# Connect Product Configurator

-The Probo Product Configurator is a webcomponent that allows your customers to effortlessly customize Probo Products within your application.
+The Connect Product Configurator is a webcomponent that allows your customers to effortlessly customize Probo Products within your application.
-The configurator is a wrapper for the /products/configure endpoint of the [Probo API](https://apidocs.proboprints.com/)
+The configurator is a wrapper for the /products/configure endpoint of the [Connect API](https://apidocs.proboprints.com/)

 ## Features